-The furs of Margaret Thompson, whose second marriage was to U.S. diplomat Anthony Biddle, Jr., were lucky to escape unharmed from German bombing in Poland in 1939, according to a diary she kept of what was apparently a very unpleasant evacuation ordeal.
+Margaret Thompson’s furs were lucky to escape unharmed from German bombing in Poland in 1939, according to a diary kept by her husband’s assistant Eugenia McQuatters of what was a very unpleasant evacuation ordeal.
+Thompson was married to Tony Biddle, U.S. Ambassador to Poland at the time.
+Biddle was named the best-dressed man in America in 1960, after he had divorced Thompson.

-“As soon as we could collect our fur coats, passports, and absolute necessities, we came into Warsaw and are now settled in the chancellery and the truck has come and we have all belongings….”
+Fortunately, fur coats went unharmed.
+“As soon as we could collect our fur coats, passports, and absolute necessities, we came into Warsaw and are now settled in the chancellery and the truck has come and we have all belongings,” McQuatters wrote.

 The Biddles were lucky to find a house in Krzemieniec with running water and plenty of rooms.

-“Believe it or not, Peg [her daughter] and I curled up on the floor on a blanket, used our jackets for pillows and our fur coats over us and slept for an hour and a half in spite of carpenters fixing doors that wouldn’t shut, chairs being brought in, floors being washed, and our Jewish landlords issuing orders in Yiddish!
+“Believe it or not, Peg [Thompson’s daughter] and I curled up on the floor on a blanket,” McQuatters wrote, “used our jackets for pillows and our fur coats over us and slept for an hour and a half in spite of carpenters fixing doors that wouldn’t shut, chairs being brought in, floors being washed, and our Jewish landlords issuing orders in Yiddish!
 I can truthfully say I’ve never slept better or enjoyed anything more!”

 The picnic, by the way, was a great success.
 It was on “a hill just outside the town where the ruins of an old fort are and you can see for miles around.
 The British and French Ambassador and Count de Largard (secretary to Ambassador Noel) and Mr. Shapiro (New York Times correspondent) were our distinguished guests.”

-Margaret’s quest for a good bath — she went six days without one — took her to Cernauti, Romania, which she described as close to heaven: “you can have a comfortable bed, a bath, and delicious food.”
+The entourage’s quest for a good bath — McQuatters went six days without one — took them to Cernauti, Romania, which Eugenia described as close to heaven: “[Y]ou can have a comfortable bed, a bath, and delicious food.”
 After eating mostly bread, butter, beer, and cheese for a week, she had to admit that the “caviar certainly did taste good.”

 After a busy schedule of diplomatic lunches, cocktail parties, and dinners during the following four days, the group headed for Paris.
 “I can’t believe that we are really on our way to Paris.
 All the Americans are together in one car and also the Nortons and the French Ambassador.”
-And, one can only hope, Margaret’s furs.
+One can only hope all the furs made it safely.

 Where did you get such detailed information or access to the diary for this?
 Seems very interesting stuff!